ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 that I am not the incarnation of the fallen angel Satan himself?"

 Seth turned back to his brother.
 "Father told me to be wary of your deception.
-There is no way for me to know for sure that you are not the prince of darkness, so I must act under the assumption that whatever you have me do could be to my demise."
+There is no way for me to know for sure that you are not the Prince of Darkness, so I must act under the assumption that whatever you have me do could be to my demise."

 Cain chuckled again.
 "Ah, the principle to be called Pascal's wager, but in reverse.
 I see your mental gymnastics has outdone itself, my young brother Seth.
 How old are you now?
-It's been nearly twenty years since I was exiled from my parents, so that makes you know older than fifteen, if I had to guess."
+It's been nearly twenty years since I was exiled from my parents, so that makes you no older than fifteen, if I had to guess."

 Cain looked in to Seth's eyes, and Seth looked away, "Is it fifteen exactly then?
 Fifteen years old.
 That would make sense.
 That is the age I went on my